billw2/rpi-clone/README.md

 $ sudo ./install.sh
 ```

-The installer will install or update rpi-clone as necessary and advise you of
+This will install or update rpi-clone as necessary and advise you of
 any missing dependencies / recommendations.
-Re-running the installer will not harm your system - it only makes changes as
-necessary.
+If you have cloned the repo as above, the installer can automatically
+perform a `git pull origin master` to update it to latest version.
+If you
+have cloned from another source you may or may not want to do this.
+If you have downloade the zip, you will be prompted to update this manually
+to ensure you're using latest.
 The rpi-clone command script is installed at /usr/local/sbin/ and the
 configuration files are installed at /etc/rpi-clone/
-The installer will not overwrite existing configuration files.
-If you need
+The installer will not overwrite existing configuration files - if you need
 to install latest config files, simply run the uninstaller and re-install.

 ## Uninstalling